Radu028/deepseek-vsc-extension/README.md

 - **Interactive Chat:** Send chat commands and receive real-time responses directly within VS Code.
 - **Streamed Responses:** Watch as the model's response is incrementally built and displayed.
-- **Modern, Dark Mode UI:** Enjoy a sleek, dark-themed interface optimized for ease of use.
 - **Command Palette Integration:** Activate the chat using the command `Deepseek: Start Chat` from the Command Palette.

 ## Requirements